 A study of the principles, techniques, and problems in the teaching of business in the secondary school classroom.
 Classroom observations and a practicum are required.

-Practicum Required: 15 hours (including 1 lesson).
 Prerequisites: EDU 317, IVP fingerprint clearance card required for practicum.

 SED 317 Teaching Science in the Secondary School (3 credits)